Birkenhead: Landmarks

-Birkenhead Park is acknowledged to be the first publicly funded park in Britain.
-It was the forerunner of the Parks Movement and its influence was far-reaching, in Britain and abroad – most notably on Frederick Law Olmsted's design for Central Park in New York City.
-Birkenhead Park was designed by Joseph Paxton (later Sir Joseph Paxton) in 1843 and officially opened in 1847, with great festivity.
+Birkenhead Park is the first publicly funded park in Britain.
+It was the forerunner of the Parks Movement, and its influence was far-reaching, in Britain and abroad – including on Frederick Law Olmsted's design for Central Park in New York City.
+Birkenhead Park was designed by Joseph Paxton in 1843 and officially opened in 1847, with great festivity.
 The park's Grand Entrance, modelled on the Temple of Illysus in Athens, and its 'Roman Boathouse' are notable features.
 There are sandstone lodges at the three entrances, each with a different style of architecture: Gothic, Norman and Italianate.
-There are also two lakes and an ornate 'Swiss Bridge'.
+The park has two lakes and an ornate 'Swiss Bridge'.

-William Laird, a Scot, and his son John, were influential in the design of the town.
+William Laird, a Scot, and his son John Laird, were influential in the design of the town.
 Parts were laid out in a grid-iron pattern like Edinburgh New Town with similar architecture.
 The chief architect was James Gillespie Graham from Edinburgh.
 This grid pattern was centred around Hamilton Square which was started in 1826 and, apart from Trafalgar Square in London, contains the most Grade I listed buildings in one place in England. including Birkenhead Town Hall.
-A short distance from Hamilton Square are two other notable landmarks: the Queensway Tunnel Main Entrance and the Woodside Ferry Terminal.
-The film Chariots of Fire had scenes shot at Woodside.
-These scenes were as a representation of Dover in the 1920s.
+A short distance from Hamilton Square are two other landmarks: the Queensway Tunnel Main Entrance and the Woodside Ferry Terminal.
+The film Chariots of Fire had scenes shot at Woodside, representing Dover in the 1920s.

-Other notable landmarks include Bidston Windmill and Bidston Observatory, both of which sit on Bidston Hill which lies to the west of the town; Flaybrick Watertower; and Birkenhead Priory & St. Mary's Tower.
+Other landmarks include Bidston Windmill and Bidston Observatory, both of which sit on Bidston Hill to the west of the town; Flaybrick Watertower; and Birkenhead Priory & St. Mary's Tower.